Your Eco-Friendly Wedding

 What is the first step to planning a green wedding?

 At Hayne House we believe that planning a wedding is like putting a giant puzzle together, with each interlocking piece put into place, your vision starts to come to life.
 However, if you add in your concerns with environmental issues, finding a venue that shares your values, that is operating greenly, but is also is still chic can be more akin to having a critical piece of the jigsaw missing.

 How do I find an eco-chic venue in Kent?

 To assure you, it is possible to host a sustainable wedding without losing a sense of style.
 When looking for a eco friendly venue, you will need to feel confident that responsible practices are being followed.
 So, when searching for eco-chic wedding venue, look for companies that share your own values.
 However, being honest, we know that there are currently very few eco-chic wedding venues available in Kent, you can literally count them on one hand, so, it will be no surprise to learn that these venues can get booked up well in advance.
-So, as a priority if planning a green wedding do book your green venue first to avoid disappointment.
 We recommend using Coco Wedding Venues to find a ‘green’ venue – of which we are delighted and honoured to be listed as one!

-Once you have located, normally no more than three venues, then we would recommend that you ask your top three wedding venues several questions on email about their green credentials before visiting, that way you are already on the path to keeping your carbon footprint to a minimum.
+Once you have located, your venues, then we would recommend that you ask them several questions on email about their green credentials before visiting, that way you are already on the path to keeping your carbon footprint to a minimum.
 Once you are content with their answers visit the strongest venue first.